211 Palm Beach/Treasure Coast

 Community Health Center of West Palm Beach

-For related technology improvements required to implement the telehealth program in response to the COVID-19 crisis.
+For related technology improvements required to implement the telehealth program.

 Community Partners of South Florida